yAudit/reports-website/reports/06-2022-Yearn-BalancerLPFactory.md

 [BalancerGlobal.sol#L479](https://github.com/flashfish0x/BalancerLpFactory/blob/a877da985dc53031ecf0189aa03a1a4f458d6256/contracts/BalancerGlobal.sol#L479)

 #### Impact

+High.
 Rewards tokens will be incorrectly attributed to a management address intread of treasury address

 #### Recommendation
 Change it to